Space: Manufacturing’s Final Frontier

 The Houston-based company plans not only to build a privately owned successor to ISS but also to train astronauts and tourists for space flights.
 The company will begin sending astronauts to ISS in 2019.
 In 2020, it will send the first commercial module of the new space station to space to join up with ISS.

-“Through 2024, we will send up the rest of our modules and when ISS is retired, we separate off as a separate station,” explains Amir Blachman, Axiom’s vice president of strategic development.
+“Through 2024, we will send up the rest of our modules and when ISS is retired, we separate off as an independent commercial space station,” explains Amir Blachman, Axiom’s vice president of strategic development.
 “All throughout that period, manufacturing in space in all its permutations will grow and grow.”

 The Axiom space station will be smaller than the ISS, but because it is being built for commercial customers, it will offer a larger manufacturing area.
 Blachman says it will also provide increased communication bandwidth and be able to handle a ceramic furnace.
 Axiom also expects to use SpaceX and Boeing to provide more flights to the space station.
 That will allow customers to move materials and products back and forth to the station on a more timely basis, Blachman notes.

-Blachman said the largest group of customers for the space station initially will be other nations that want to send astronauts to space.
+Blachman said the largest group of customers for the space station initially will be the many nations that want to send astronauts to space.

 “We are talking about 20 different countries that want to send astronauts to space instead of the much narrower ISS group which is four countries plus the EU,” he says.